Real Science Radio hosts Bob Enyart and Fred Williams broadcast RSR's quantum mechanics article with an introduction and comments.

 The Hebrew Scriptures comprise three sections, the Law, the Prophets, and the Writings (Luke 24:44), and the Bible names three archangels.
 The most noteworthy women are Eve, Sarah, and Mary.
 The magi brought gold, frankincense and myrrh.
 Three persons (one being the Son) started their public service at thirty years of age: Joseph (Gen. 41:46), a deliverer of his people; David (2 Sam.
 5:4) seated on the messianic throne (2 Sam.
 7:12-13); and "Jesus Himself began His ministry at about thirty years of age" (Luke 3:23).
 God could have led Esther to fast for two days, or four; and He could have kept Jonah in the whale for one day, or a week, but three days and three nights prefigures God’s plan of salvation for Christ’s time in the grave.
 For Jesus "rose again the third day according to the Scriptures" (1 Cor.
 15:4).
 Thus the triune Christian God, the mystery of the Trinity, three Persons in One God, is the only true God.
 And even theoretically, unlike the unitarian Allah and any of the alleged pagan idols, the God of the Bible is the only one whose testimony we would be able to trust, for His triunity answers both the philosophical problem of the one and the many and it answers Socrates' challenge against theism titled Euthyphro's Dilemma.
 For, how could God Himself know that He is good, and not evil?
 Allah could not know that [John 5:31].
 But with the Triune God, the Son testifies that for eternity past, the Father has never wronged the Son, and the Father of the Spirit, and the Spirit of the Son, an eternal threefold testimony for by the testimony of two or three witnesses the matter is established (Deut.
 19:15; Eccl.
 4:12; Mat.
 18:16; John 5:31-39; 2 Cor.
 13:1; 1 Tim.
 5:19; Heb.
 10:28).

 Even the one who never heard a Bible verse can notice that the Creator has imprinted our world with a triune nature.
 Space exists in three dimensions, height, width, and length, as does time in past, present and future.
 The electromagnetic force operates in positive, negative, and neutral, and in light, red, green, and blue blend into the hues of the rainbow whereas in pigment the three primary colors are red, yellow, and blue.
-We human beings live on this third planet from the Sun; we're made of atoms built of "just three basic particles", protons, neutrons, and electrons; and we have trichromatic color vision.
-Mankind's first known states of matter were solid, liquid, and gas and his first known number system used the Sumerian term "man" for 1, "woman" for 2, and the word "plurality" for 3, with math itself happening in the realm of positive, negative, and zero.
+Three laws of planetary motion describe all orbits including that of the third planet from the Sun where we human beings live.
+We're made of atoms built of "just three basic particles", protons, neutrons, and electrons; and we have trichromatic color vision.
+Mankind's first known states of matter were solid, liquid, and gas, he discovered the three laws of thermodynamics, and his first known number system used the Sumerian term "man" for 1, "woman" for 2, and the word "plurality" for 3, with math itself happening in the realm of positive, negative, and zero.
 His strongest shape for building is the triangle.
 Writers often give three examples and artists group in threes as in interior design, sculpting, and even movie directing, as compared to trilogy (1, 2, 3) there is no commonly used word for any other number of films.
 Photographers use the rule of thirds.
 Logicians use the three laws of logic as genetic scientists learned that DNA uses only three-letter words.
 It's not that only the number three describes reality (see rsr.org/360 and rsr.org/300).
 Rather, as known by architects, authors, and composers, a theme is most appreciated in the context of greater variety.
 If well designed, the greater the variety, the more appreciated the theme.

 So we humans are body, soul, and spirit (1 Thes.
 5:23), made in the image of God the Father, God the Son, and God the Holy Spirit.
 People live here, in heaven, and in hell.
 Those who love God cry, "Holy, holy, holy."